Jaeden Martell: Early work (2014–2016)

-In the first six years of his career, Martell was credited almost exclusively under his family name, Lieberher.
-In 2019, he switched to his mother's maiden name, Martell.
+In the first six years of his career, Martell was credited almost exclusively under his paternal family name, Lieberher.
+In 2019, he switched to his mother's surname, Martell.

 Martell's first acting role was in a commercial for Hot Wheels.
 He appeared in several other commercials after that, including Google, Moneysupermarket.com, Liberty Mutual, Hyundai (for the 2013 Super Bowl), Verizon Fios and General Electric.
 His first major feature film role was in 2014's St. Vincent, where he starred alongside Bill Murray.
 Martell garnered a nomination for the Critics' Choice Movie Award for Best Young Performer for his role in the film.

 In 2015, Martell appeared in Cameron Crowe's comedy drama Aloha, after Murray had recommended him to Crowe for the role.
 His next two films, the science fiction film Midnight Special and the independent comedy The Confirmation, followed in 2016.
 Midnight Special stars Martell as a boy who is on the run with his father from the government and a cult after it is discovered that he possesses special powers.